 Successfully navigating the new policies and ensuring compliance with the obligations set out by the ECCTA will demand a unified approach for your business.
 Our dedicated Corporate Services team, led by specialists in the field of Corporate Governance and Company Law Compliance, and in collaboration with our specialist lawyers in the Business Group, Real Estate and Private Client teams, will provide cohesive guidance and solutions, helping you navigate the new legislation and prevent your organisation from committing an offence.

 “The trend for greater corporate transparency is growing across the globe and the UK leads the way again with tackling corporate economic crime with the introduction of ECCTA.
 Most realise and accept that transparency in business is no longer an option but a ‘must’, so it is now vital for organisations to be ready for these changes.
-We are well placed and equipped to support our clients with the ECCTA compliance filing changes to Companies House as they develop in the years to come.”
+We are well placed and equipped to support our clients with the ECCTA compliance filing changes to Companies House as they develop in the next 2 years.”

 Caroline Bamford